Blackie and the Rodeo Kings: Accompanying musicians

 John Dymond, Bassist for Blackie and the Rodeo Kings and other well-known Canadian artists, such as Amanda Wilkinson, the Wilkinsons, k.d. lang and Bruce Cockburn.

 Gary Craig: Drummer and percussionist for Blackie and the Rodeo Kings.
 He has performed with numerous Canadian musicians, from Anne Murray to Terri Clark.

 Richard Bell (March 5, 1946, Toronto – June 15, 2007, Toronto): Pianist for Janis Joplin and The Band.
 He was the keyboardist for Blackie and the Rodeo Kings for a number of years before his death.

 Janice Powers has handled occasional keyboard duties as well as various production assistance roles on several albums, and the band has recorded several of her songs.
-She is also the spouse of Colin Linden.
+She is also the wife of Colin Linden.

 John Whynot, who has played with many folk and roots artists, and who has recorded occasionally with the band since their first album now handles keyboard duties.